Respect/Test/README.md

 ```

-Utilizing the fulent interface to the makimum!
+Utilising the fluent interface to the maximum!

 ```php